TruffleTechKK/sample-ekiden-ai-access/README.md

 #### Firebase Configuration

 To access Firebase Firestore and Firebase Storage, you'll need a service account key file.
 Place the `student.json` file in the project root directory.
 This configuration path is customizable in the code.
+You have access to a specific Firestore database, the ID is available in `src/firebase.ts`.

 **DO NOT COMMIT THE `student.json` file**